About us

 We are a truly independent voice for all people who are, or have been, impacted by the child protection or out-of-home care systems.
 To continue our work and remain independent, we rely 100% on donations.

-We are committed to disrupting the current poor practices that disproportionately affect Aboriginal and Torres Strait Islander children and families within OOHC systems.
+We are committed to disrupting the current poor practices that disproportionately affect Aboriginal and Torres Strait Islander children and families within child protection and out-of-home care systems.
 We firmly believe in the inherent right to self-determination and recognise that Aboriginal and Torres Strait Islander peoples hold the knowledge and expertise about what is best for themselves, their families and their communities.

 What do we mean by relationship-based care?